cis5710/cis5710-homework/hw2a-divider/README.md

 ## Writing your code

-Begin with the `divu_1iter` module that does one iteration of the division operation.
+Begin with the `DividerOneIter` module that does one iteration of the division operation.
 You can then instantiate this module 32 times to form the full divider.
 Think about how each output value is computed from the inputs.